 Final thoughts: How to listen to customers effectively

 The importance of listening skills in customer service can’t be overstated.
-Although listening to customers effectively takes a variety of skills, many of these skills can be learned personally or from team training.
+Although listening to customers effectively takes a variety of skills, many of these active listening techniques can be learned personally or from team training.
 If you manage or hire candidates for a customer service team, start the process early by identifying potential candidates who already possess the traits needed for success in a customer service role.
 Be sure to use strategic customer service interview questions to evaluate these candidates as you build your team.